matt9891-stack/MattiaRusso.github.io/about.md

 Today, with a solid foundation in data analytics and hands-on experience in retail management, I’m eager to embark on my career as a Data Analyst.
 I’m passionate about leveraging data to drive strategic decisions, optimise performance, and uncover growth opportunities.

 In addition to my technical skills, I bring a diverse set of transferable competencies from my background in management and retail—such as leadership, communication, and problem-solving—that I continue to apply and refine in every project I undertake.

+# Education

+Bachelor's degree in EHS at the University of Parma, Italy

+Studying for an MSc in Data Science at the University of Essex

+# Language and tools

+Python

+Numpy

+Pandas

+R

+PostgreSQL

+Tableau